mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No
 <!--
-If yes, edit the file docs/source/release/... or state release notes.
+If yes, edit the file docs/source/release/...
 -->

 ---